DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Map Select In.png" width="60%"></img>

 * Map a Text field (input type="text"):
-   * Click in the text field.
-This will highlight it in red
+   * Click the text field.
+This will highlight it in red.
    * Set the *Select Action* field to *SetText*
    * Check the *Keystrokes* checkbox - this is mandatory for odm-decision-forms
    * Set the 'Enter Text' field to the variable you want to map (you can hit F2 to see the list of available variables)